Willenhall, Coventry

-Willenhall is a suburb of Coventry in the West Midlands of England.
+Willenhall is a suburb of Coventry, in the county of the West Midlands, England.

 Willenhall is in the south-east of the city adjacent to the suburbs of Binley, Ernesford Grange and Whitley.
 It covers the area bounded by the Rugby to Coventry railway line, the River Sowe and the city's boundary with Warwickshire.
+The district is contiguous with the smaller Stonehouse estate to the southwest, Toll Bar End to the south and Willenhall Wood, which adjoins to the northeast.

 For general election purposes it is part of the Coventry South Constituency and for local elections it forms part of the Binley and Willenhall ward on Coventry City Council.
 The population of this ward at the 2011 census was 16,991.

+History

 Willenhall was originally a small village that was absorbed into the city as it expanded.

+Willenhall was formerly in the parish of Coventry-Holy Trinity, in 1866 Willenhall became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Coventry and Baginton.
+In 1931 the parish had a population of 348.

 During the Second World War the Chace National Service Hostel was built in the area to accommodate the influx of munitions workers to the City.
 After the war the estate became established with the building of a large number of council houses.
 The area today remains mainly residential though to the south-east there is 9 hectares of woodland called Willenhall Wood which has been designated a nature reserve.

 Willenhall is the location of the Chace Avenue police station that forms part of the Coventry Local Policing Team of the West Midlands Police and houses the Binley and Willenhall neighbourhood team.